whispir/openapi/docs/Getting started/Test-your-API-connection.md

   --header 'Authorization: Basic [YOUR AUTHORIZATION HEADER]' \
   --header 'x-api-key: [YOUR API KEY]'
 ```
-Copy the cURL code into the command line interface of your choice, or use a web-based cURL console such as [Reqbin.](https://reqbin.com/curl)
+Copy the cURL code into the command line interface of your choice, or use a web-based cURL console such as <!-- markdown-link-check-disable -->[Reqbin.](https://reqbin.com/curl)<!-- markdown-link-check-enable-->

 ## Using a generic REST client